 OPSS.MUNI 441.03 shall be followed.

-Pre-Ordered Materials

-[Consultant shall indicate if the Region has pre-ordered pipe and material for the project.
-List all items that have been pre-ordered.
-Delete this clause if the Contractor is to supply all materials.
-Where the contract documents or drawings indicate that the Region will supply materials, the Contractor shall pick up the required materials at the designated location and haul such materials to the site as required.
-The Contractor’s responsibility for material furnished by the Region shall begin F.O.B. at the point of delivery to the Contractor.
-Materials already on site shall become the Contractor’s responsibility on the day of the execution of the contract.
-The Contractor shall examine all material furnished by the Region at the time and place of delivery to and shall reject all defective material]

-Intent

-[Consultant to include instructions related to scheduling or method of construction if project materials have been pre-ordered by the Region.]

 Material Certification

 Submit the manufacturers’ test data and certification that all pipe materials meet the requirements of this Section at least ten (10) Working Days prior to commencing the Work.
 Include the manufacturer's drawings, information and shop drawings, where pertinent.
 Provide Affidavit of Compliance as per:

-[Section 6.3 – Verification, ANSI/AWWA C301 (Concrete pipe)]
+Section 6.3 – Verification, ANSI/AWWA C301 (Concrete pipe)

-[Section 6.3 – Verification, ANSI/AWWA C900 (PVC pipe)]

-[Section 6.3 – Verification, ANSI/AWWA C906 (PE pipe)]

-[Section 6.3 – Verification, ANSI/AWWA C909 (PVCO pipe)]

-[Section 6.3 – Verification, ANSI/AWWA C200 (Steel pipe)]
+Section 6.3 – Verification, ANSI/AWWA C200 (Steel pipe)

-[Ductile Iron pipe is no longer used for watermains, Consultant to amend if ductile iron is required to be included in this Section for project specific requirements.]

 Materials and Chemicals

 In accordance with the Region’s Municipal Drinking Water License, all chemicals and materials used in the alteration or operation of the drinking water system that come into contact with potable water within the system shall meet all applicable standards set by both ANSI/NSF 61 and ANSI/NSF 60, with the following exemptions: